nonwiz/logtree/README.md

 # UI Brainstorming
 - Instead of drop down, how about select on a listed label and highlight it?
+- Category or Topic Create Form available universally?
+- Confirm the deletion of the topic or category?

 # Framework
 Built with Nextjs + NextAuth + PlanetScale + Prisma + TailwindCSS

 # Huggingface
 This is just some bonus for fun.

+# Structure

+## Home Page:
+- Able to create/delete Category (Topic)
+- See the ongoing tracking, recent notes, recent links